Nathaniel Turner (missionary): Tonga Mission, 1827 to 1831

 The Turners remained in Sydney for several months waiting for advice from London on where they should go to resume their missionary work.
 At last the Committee decided and they left Sydney for Tonga, to relieve the resident minister who was very ill.
 On 8 October 1827 they set sail on the eighty-ton schooner “Endeavor”.
 Nathaniel and Anne now had three children, and they were accompanied by Mr and Mrs Cross, Mr and Mrs Weiss and their three children, two European servants and three Maori children.

 As the previous missionaries had encountered a lot of trouble in Hihifo, Nathaniel decided to form the new station on another island in the Tonga group - Nukuʻalofa.
 The local chief was content, and gave them two local houses until they could build a permanent station.
 Turner set to learn the language, which was helped by his knowledge of Māori, and after a few weeks was able to preach a simple sermon, and write a Tongan hymn.
 By the end of the year Nathaniel had prepared an alphabet for the Tongan language, and had a first school book printed in Sydney for the missionaries to use in a school that was set up in March 1828.
 Numbers at the school rapidly increased, so they used the brighter pupils to teach the youngsters, and books were copied out in longhand.
 By the end of 1830 there were a thousand attending, and many other Tongans converted to Methodism.

 Turner's health began to weaken, so the WMS arranged for additional support from England.
-In early 1831 three new Missionaries arrived - one was a Turner from Cheshire, but no relation.
+In early 1831 three new Missionaries arrived - one was Peter Turner from Cheshire, but no relation.
 A hurricane accompanied them, and devastated Tonga; a number of ships were wrecked in the harbour, but not those that brought the missionaries (which impressed the Tongans).
 The captain of one ship pleaded “if the Lord will only spare my vessel to me, I will never beat my wife again”.
-Nathaniel's health continued to decline, so the family left Tonga on the next available ship after the hurricane.
+Nathaniel's health continued to decline, so the family left Tonga on the barque "Lucy Ann", 27 April 1831.
 They were seen off by their fellow missionaries and Tongan friends, and left the islands with great sadness, but content that they had done a good deal to convert the Tongans to Methodism.
-They sailed on the sloop of war “Comet” arriving in Sydney after a laborious six week voyage.
+They were accompanied by the sloop of war “Comet”, arriving in Sydney after a laborious six week voyage.

 The family stayed a while in Sydney, moving into the vacant Mission House in Parramatta and preaching there until the Missionary Society decided on their next posting.
-During this time one of the Turners’ infant children, George, died, having been weakened on the long crossing.
+During this time one of the Turners’ infant children, George, died 17 October 1831, having been weakened on the long crossing.
 But by the end of 1831 the Society had agreed that the Turners should return to Hobart: they sailed there on the “Argo” arriving on 24 November 1831.